ddehanne/systematic-research-overview/README.md

 ## Proprietary Components

-Signal calibration, strategy parameters, live execution tuning, and detailed factor decomposition remain proprietary and available under professional confidentiality agreement.
+Signal calibration, strategy parameters, execution tuning, and detailed factor decomposition remain private and are not included in this public repository.

 ---